MathieuTuli/tensorflow-yolov3/README.md

 - CPU and GPU use
 - Training, inference, and evaluation usage
 - Distillation experiements
+- Tensorflow 2.0 Best Practices
-- Proper packaging which allows use of inference in a system of your own design
+- Proper packaging

 #### TODO
 - [ ] Build the network